When Does Obamacare Start?

 If you hadn't signed up for insurance by the time the open enrollment closed on February 15, 2014, you were assessed an income tax that's roughly 2 percent of your Adjusted Gross Income.
 You will pay no more than the average cost of the Bronze plan.
 You will pay no less than a flat rate of $325 per adult and $162.50 per child, capped at $975 per family.
 (Source: Healthcare.gov.)

-For more on how to save money on the ACA, see my book "The Ultimate Obamacare Handbook."
+For more on how to save money on the ACA, see the author's book, "The Ultimate Obamacare Handbook."